OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: QUESTION-ANSWERING SYSTEM

 As mentioned in Section~\ref{sec:data_summary}, most user queries tend to be hybrid in nature or require contextual information.
 This means that directly searching based solely on the content of captured memories often results in an incomplete or insufficient retrieval of relevant memories.
-To enhance the retrieval process, \codename adopts the query refinement concept from NLP~\cite{chan2024rqraglearningrefinequeries} to augment the queries.
-The query augmentation process involves \begin{enumerate} \item \textbf{Rewriting the query} to declarative format to improve search accuracy of vector-based similarity matching; \item \textbf{Decomposing the query} to extract necessary contextual filters, such as time, location, or events, which are grounded in the taxonomy.
+To enhance the retrieval process, \codename adopts the query refinement approach~\cite{chan2024rqraglearningrefinequeries} to augment the queries.
+This query augmentation process is also informed by the taxonomy of contextual information and it involves \begin{enumerate}[leftmargin=4.5mm] \item \textbf{Rewriting the query} to declarative format to improve search accuracy of vector-based similarity matching; \item \textbf{Decomposing the query} to extract necessary contextual filters, such as time, location, or events, which are grounded in the taxonomy.
 Note that only explicitly mentioned temporal contexts like ``... last week'' will be recognized temporal filters.
-Phrase like ``... during CHI 2024'' are part of a composite context, thus not counted as a temporal filter; \item \textbf{Inferring potential related contexts} that may not be explicitly mentioned in the query but can enhance the filtering process also grounded in the taxonomy. \end{enumerate}
+Phrases like ``... during CHI 2024'' are part of a composite context and thus not counted as a temporal filter; \item \textbf{Inferring potential related contexts} that may not be explicitly mentioned in the query but can enhance the filtering process also grounded in the taxonomy. \end{enumerate}

-For example, as shown in Figure~\ref{fig:qa_system}d-g, the query ``\textit{What social events did I attend during CHI 2024?}'' is rewritten into a declarative format of ``\textit{The social events I attended during CHI 2024}''.
-Since ``CHI 2024'' is explicitly mentioned and identified as a composite context, it is extracted and labeled with the appropriate composite context tag. ``Social events'' is also extracted and identified as an atomic context (activities).
-Additionally, because "social events" might include various activities like parties, dancing, or casual conversations, and likely involve multiple people present, \codename infers the relevant atomic contexts (people and activities) and annotates them in the corresponding context category.
+For example, as shown in Figure~\ref{fig:qa_system}d-g, the query ``\textit{What social events did I attend during CHI 2024?}'' is rewritten into a declarative format of ``\textit{The social events I attended during CHI 2024}''. \begin{colortext} We leveraged an LLM to classify the mentioned contexts in the query as either atomic or composite.
+Detailed prompts are provided in Appendix~\ref{app:prompt_query_aug}. \end{colortext} Since ``CHI 2024'' is explicitly mentioned and identified as a composite context, it is extracted and labeled with the appropriate composite context tag. ``Social events'' is also extracted and identified as an atomic context (activities).
+Additionally, because ``social events'' might include various activities like parties, dancing, or casual conversations and involve multiple people, \codename infers the relevant atomic contexts (people and activities) and annotates them in the corresponding context category.